Long Video Understanding with Learnable Retrieval in Video-Language Models: Conclusion

 \section{Conclusion}

 The comprehension of long videos using LLMs remains an under-explored area.
 There are two main challenges associated with comprehending long videos.
-1) Long videos generally lead to abundant vision tokens, which increase computational cost for LLM inference.
-2) Global aggregation of vision tokens inevitably results in the loss of vision details especially when the question relevant video chunks take only a small portion of the entire video.
+1) Long videos generally lead to abundant visual tokens, which increase computational cost for LLM inference.
+2) Global aggregation of visual tokens inevitably results in the loss of vision details especially when the question relevant video chunks take only a small portion of the entire video.
 Moreover, question irrelevant chunks introduce interference.
-In this work, we address these issues by introducing a simple yet effective retrieval-based video language model (R-VLM) for long-video QA.
-Specifically, given a question (query) and a long video, our model identifies and selects the most question-relevant $K$ video chunks and uses their associated visual tokens to serve as context for the LLM inference.
-This effectively reduces the number of video tokens, preserves the most informative information, eliminates noise interference, and thus enhances system performance.
+In this work, we address these issues by introducing a simple yet effective retrieval-based video-language model (R-VLM) for long-video understanding.
+Our R-VLM effectively reduces the number of video tokens, preserves the most informative information, eliminates noise interference, and thus enhances system performance.
 Our experimental results demonstrate the effectiveness of our designs for comprehending long videos.